Ambrose Kingsland: Public Office / Mayoralty

 Kingsland was appointed a Commissioner of the Croton Aqueduct in 1848.
 During the year he held that position the Croton Aqueduct High Bridge commenced operation and the proposal was made to the city to purchase ground for a large new reservoir immediately north of the existing reservoir located at the center of Manhattan.
 This new reservoir was to become a factor in the creation of Central Park.

 In 1850 he was nominated as the Whig candidate for Mayor of New York.
 Kingsland had little political experience and had not previously held elective office.
 His nomination was part of a concerted initiative undertaken by New York’s business community to mobilize behind a “Union ticket” promoting the Compromise of 1850 as critical to New York’s future prosperity.
-New Yorkers’ apprehensions about the nation’s growing disunity, and Kingsland’s high standing contrasted with doubts about the integrity of his Democratic opponent, Fernando Wood, contributed to Kingsland’s election by almost 4,000 votes over Wood.
+New Yorkers’ apprehensions about the nation’s growing disunity, and Kingsland’s high standing in contrast with doubts about the integrity of his Democratic opponent, Fernando Wood, contributed to Kingsland’s election by almost 4,000 votes over Wood.